Most city revenues depend on a strong local economy. By maintaining and building infrastructure

 Recover Costs from Polluters and Free-Loaders

-Let's press for a democratic commission to craft one or more ballot measure to recover costs from polluters and other free-loaders.
+Let's press for a public process to craft one or more ballot measures to recover costs from polluters and other free-loaders.

 Residents, local business owners, and City staff can